 How Can I Create My Own Customized MoH Stream?

 For a custom music on hold stream, there are three options.

 - Choose from our list of thousands of online music stations in the station Browser when creating a new music source

-- Create a high quality mp3 file, and host it on a file sharing service like Dropbox, Box or Google Drive.
+- Create a high-quality mp3 file (it *must* be mp3.
+WAV files will not work for MoH), and host it on a file sharing service like Dropbox, Rackspace or Google Drive.
 For Dropbox, make sure the file is shared and you have ?dl=1 at the end of the URL.

 - Host on an Icecast or Shoutcast server.
 (Created externally by the customer)

 Please review this link for additional helpful information regarding uploading your own stream of music

 Creating an external source for Enhanced Music on Hold